Carve Out the Business Results You Need…

 - Support system with years of expertise (the whole experience wouldn’t have gone as well without the help of seasoned grandparents).

-If you haven’t been through a specific process before, this seems to be a reliable approach for tackling nearly any new or important activity.
+If you haven’t been through a specific process before, this seems to be a reliable approach for tackling nearly any new or important activity when it comes to business results.
 And it seems that similar challenges, upgrades, and implementation processes are everywhere in both our personal and business lives.

 - To create a “mess-free” system: Planning for, preparing, and learning everything you can BEFORE you begin is a first, and really important, part in achieving a positive outcome.